How to Use the Agile Project Management Method to Manage Your Project Team?

 You either bring it up with the client (or top management) and negotiate changes, or you keep it to yourself to avoid the paperwork.

 Now, this traditional approach works for some projects.

 However, when you’re working on a project that requires flexibility, you need a better methodology.

 As an iterative approach to software development and project management, it separates projects into flexible bits.

 For example, if you were building an app, with Agile you’d first build the most important set of features.

-Then you’d review your work and progress with client, make improvements for the future, and, armed with the new-found knowledge, start working on other features.
+Then you’d review your work and progress with the client, make improvements for the future, and, armed with the newfound knowledge, start working on other features.